 Class rank is officially calculated at the conclusion of the junior year.
 All 2.5, 5, 6, 10 and 15 credit courses are ranked with the exception of those courses receiving "effort" grade.
-Honors Courses, Advanced Placement Courses, and SUPA courses are identified on a student's official transcript and receive "weighted" credit in class rank calculations.
-Honors and IB SL courses are weighted with 5 points at the completion of the full course; AP, IB HL and SUPA courses are weighted with 10 points at the completion of the course.
+Honors Courses, Advanced Placement Courses, and Dual Credit courses are identified on a student's official transcript and receive "weighted" credit in class rank calculations.

 A grade point average is calculated by multiplying the credit value by the final grade.
 A product for each course is obtained and all of the products are then totaled and divided by the total number of credits attempted to determine the student's grade point average.
-Students will receive added weight for Honors, IB, AP and SUPA courses.
+Students will receive added weight for Honors, IB, AP and Dual Credit courses.
 This weight is calculated when class rank is officially reported out to the students and parents/guardians.
-The two top- ranking students after the third marking period of the senior year will be the Valedictorian (highest GPA) and the Salutatorian (2nd highest GPA).
+The two topranking students after the third marking period of the senior year will be the Valedictorian (highest GPA) and the Salutatorian (2nd highest GPA).
 Parents/guardians and students are able to choose to have their class rank sent on their transcripts to colleges.
 If you elect to remove rank, it will be removed for all transcripts sent out.